If ever there was a time owners and operators of home care agencies should be familiar with the ins and out of labor law, it is now.

 Making it even harder is the industry-specific focus of many these laws, leading to compliance issues.
 As an example, Illinois has a Domestic Workers’ Bill of Rights.
 Cook County also has Domestic Worker Rights laws.
 The two are different.

-“There is a lot of confusion out there and then you see attorneys taking advantage of that confusion by brining enforcement actions,” he said.
+“There is a lot of confusion out there and then you see attorneys taking advantage of that confusion by bringing enforcement actions,” he said.

 His advice regarding conflicting laws: Follow the one most favorable to the worker.